dougeby/IntuneDocs/intune/device-compliance-get-started.md

 You can deploy compliance policy to users in user groups or devices in device groups.
 When a compliance policy is deployed to a user, all of the user's devices are checked for compliance.
 On Windows 10 version 1803 and newer devices, it's recommended to deploy to device groups *if* the primary user didn't enroll the device.
 Using device groups in this scenario helps with compliance reporting.

 Intune also includes a set of built-in compliance policy settings.
-These built-in policies get evaluated on all devices enrolled in Intune.
-These include:
+The following built-in policies get evaluated on all devices enrolled in Intune:

 - **Mark devices with no compliance policy assigned as**: This property has two values: